-Fed cuts interest rates for third time, but signals pause in easing
+Fed cuts interest rates for third time, but hits pause on future action

 The Federal Reserve cut interest rates by a quarter-percentage point for the third time this year to cushion the economy against the U.S.-China trade dispute and a global growth slowdown, but signaled that it was pressing pause on future easing.